- > Why aren't 32-bit apps supported in Catalina?

 Adobe started the transition to 64-bit apps back in 2008, but some Mac users are still running old versions that won't be supported in Catalina.
 The main reason for not upgrading is likely Adobe's move from allowing users to purchase a stand-alone app, or a suite of apps, with a one off payment, to the subscription model that it introduced with Creative Cloud back in 2011.

 Even some apps that are 64-bit can be affected by shared components.
 For example, your app's installer, registration identifier, or launcher might not be 64-bit.
-The good news is that Adobe is working on updating and utilizing these associated components on "current, and future, macOS releases", as per this webpage.
+The good news is that Adobe is working on updating and utilising these associated components on "current, and future, macOS releases", as per this webpage.

 Adobe published a blog listing all the known issues with its products in Mojave and it's likely to do the same for Catalina once that OS launches.
 You can read that here.